ddnexus/pagy/docs/toolbox/methods/limit_selector_js_tag.md

 After selecting a new limit, pagy reloads the page that roughly contains the same items shown before the reload.
 !!!

+==- Caveats

+!!!danger Overriding `*_js*` helpers is not recommended

+The `*_js*` helpers are tightly coupled with the javascript code, so any partial overriding on one side, would be quite fragile and might break in a next release.
+!!!

 ==- Options

 See [Common URL Options](../methods#common-url-options)